Male Infertility Treatment in Northern Virginia

 Male infertility is any health issue in a man that lowers the chances of his female partner getting pregnant.
 In over a third of infertility cases, the problem is with the man.
 This is most often due to problems with his sperm production or with sperm delivery.

 The board-certified urologists at Potomac Urology specialize in treating male infertility.
-If you’re having a hard time conceiving, contact us today to schedule an appointment in Alexandria or Woodbridge.
-Give our office a call at (703) 680-2111 or request an appointment through our secure online form.
+If you’re having a hard time conceiving, contact us today to schedule an appointment in Alexandria, Fair Oaks, National Harbor, or Woodbridge.

 What Happens Under Normal Conditions?

 The man’s body makes tiny cells called sperm.
 During sex, ejaculation normally delivers the sperm into the woman’s body.
 The sperm go into the female partner’s vagina.
 The sperm travel through her cervix into her uterus to her fallopian tubes.
 There, if a sperm and egg meet, fertilization happens.

 These are the main causes of male infertility:

 The most common problems are with making and growing sperm.
 Sperm may: